MaCFP/macfp-db/Liquid_Pool_Fires/NIST_Pool_Fires/Documentation/README.md

 * The lip height reported by Weckman and Strong (1996) and Kim et al. (2019) is 10 mm.
 Hamins et al. (1994), Klassen et al. (1994), and Hamins and Lock (2016) report a lip height of 5 mm.

+* The heat of combustion for methanol (lower heating value) is 19940 kJ/kg (SFPE Handbook).

 * The measured mass loss rate for the 30 cm methanol pool, averaged over the various studies, is 13.2 ± 0.9 g/(m<sup>2</sup> s).
 The mass loss rate for the 100 cm methanol pool is 16.3 ± 0.2 g/(m<sup>2</sup> s).

 * The measured mass loss rate for the 30 cm acetone fire is 17.6 ± 2.7 g/(m<sup>2</sup> s).